Wealthsimple Review

 Mobile trading

-Wealthsimple offers two mobile trading apps: Wealthsimple Invest, which is its robo-advisor solution for ultra-passive investors; and Wealthsimple Trade, for more hands-on, self-directed investors (note that Trade isn't available in the U.K.).
+Wealthsimple offers two mobile trading apps: Wealthsimple Invest, which is its robo-advisor solution for ultra-passive investors; and Wealthsimple Trade, for more hands-on, self-directed investors.

 Wealthsimple Invest: This robo-advisor app from Wealthsimple lets you set up automated deposits, along with recurring investments, and even round up change to the nearest dollar on credit card purchases and invest that difference for you automatically.